 Students in this Pathway will gain an understanding of entrepreneurial theory as it applies across multiple fields of inquiry, emphasizing connections to creativity and innovation.
 They will gain a familiarity with past and present applications of entrepreneurial theory and develop entrepreneurial problem-solving skills that enable them to identify a problem or need, articulate a model for addressing this concern, and generate an ongoing sustainable solution.
 Students will also locate their problem-solving skills in the context of the communities in which they live and weigh the value of their efforts with regard to ethics and sustainability.

 While students construct their own animating questions, some possible examples include:

 - How do entrepreneurial paths differ for women across various racial, socioeconomic and ethnic backgrounds, and how do these experiences compare to men’s?

 - Can innovations in sourcing, production and recycling of retail clothing minimize the impact of a “throwaway” clothing culture in the U.S.?

 - How can the achievement gap in education be reduced through the use of technology in the U.S.?

-This course will also include a three-hour lab component, facilitated by a guest lecturer or Connecticut College professor with expertise specific to the topic of the lab.
-For example, alumni startup founders might speak one week about their experiences and challenges and lead a case study.
+This course will also include a lab component, facilitated by a guest lecturer from reSet, a Hartford-based incubator space, or a Connecticut College professor or alumni with expertise specific to the topic of the lab.
+For example, alumni startup founders might speak one week about their experiences and challenges and lead a case study